African-American socialism: Civil Rights Era

 The Civil rights movement was largely dominated by figures aligned with some form of anti-capitalism.
 Following a victory in the Montgomery bus boycott, Martin Luther King Jr. invited black ministers and leaders to a church in Atlanta to discuss what would eventually become the Southern Christian Leadership Conference.
 Among those involved were Bayard Rustin, Ella Baker, and others.
-King had a more moderate outlook than many of his contemporaries, writing that he rejected the central tenants of communism which he saw as mutually exclusive to tenants of Christianity, yet nevertheless remained sympathetic to Marx's critique of capitalism.
+King had a more moderate outlook than many of his contemporaries, writing that he rejected the central tenets of communism which he saw as mutually exclusive to tenets of Christianity, yet nevertheless remained sympathetic to Marx's critique of capitalism.
 In a letter to his future wife Coretta Scott, he wrote that he was "more socialistic in [his] economic theory than capitalistic.
 And yet [he] is not so opposed to capitalism [he has] failed to see its relative merits."

 The Federal Bureau of Investigation began surveilling Malcolm X as early as the 1950s, when Malcolm X wrote a letter to President Truman declaring himself a communist and began ascending amongst the ranks of the Nation of Islam.
-He became a nationally recognized figure following the Hinton Johnson incident, where Johnson (a member of the Nation of Islam) was beaten by New York City police officers after trying to help another black man who was being beaten by the officers.
-Malcolm X was notified, and went to the police station demanding to see Johnson.
-Facing crowd pressure, the station allowed Malcolm X to speak with Johnson, who then received an ambulance and medical attention.
 In contrast to the non-violent rhetoric espoused by the likes of King, Malcolm advocated the idea that African-Americans should defend themselves "by any means necessary."

 Malcolm X was assassinated in 1965, but he had inspired others to continue in a similar path.
 In late October 1966, Huey P. Newton and Bobby Seale founded the Black Panther Party.
 Initially, the BPP engaged in armed patrols of local police, recording incidents of brutality and citing laws proving they were doing nothing wrong when accosted by police.
 These "copwatches" motivated the California state government to pass the Mulford Act, which outlawed the open-carry of firearms.
-Elsewhere in the country, activists like Fred Hampton were making important strides.
+Elsewhere in the country, Panther activists such as Fred Hampton were making important strides.
 In Chicago, Hampton and his associates successfully negotiated a nonaggression pact with the city's most powerful street gangs.
 He believed that conflict among gangs would only keep its members in poverty, and sought to create a class-conscious multi-racial alliance that would eventually become the Rainbow Coalition.